-With the implementation of the Whistleblowing Policy, employees and stakeholders are able to raise their concerns in confidence regarding financial and non-financial matters without fear of retaliatory actions.
-During the year, there were no reports or concerns raised nor brought to the attention to the Audit Committee.
+Our Group Whistleblowing policy provides a channel through which stakeholders (including employees, clients and vendors) are able to raise their concerns in confidence regarding financial and non-financial matters without fear of retaliatory or obstructive actions.
+Such matters could be in relation to our Code of Conduct, Anti-bribery and Corruption Policy or any other policy or issue as the case may be.
+All whistleblowing reports (if any) are received and investigated by the Independent Directors and senior management (where unrelated to such parties).
+During the year, there were no reports or concerns raised nor brought to the attention to the Independent Directors or Audit Committee.